Zrrg/node-filemanager/Readme.md

 ## Extra features
+- `add` can write sting in new file if string in quotes is provided as second argument.
 - Removing empty directories just with `rm` by distinguishing between files and directories with `isfile.js`.
 - Logging failed commands in `logOutput.js`, well originally I had bigger plans for this but don't want to break anything at this point.